lnolazco/rock-paper-scissors/README.md

-# REACT JS BOILERPLATE
+# ROCK PAPER SCISSORS

+This repo has been based on my [boilerplate](https://github.com/lnolazco/react-boilerplate)

-It includes:
+## It includes:

 - [x] React 16
 - [x] Redux